alnibo/milestone-project-4-help-others/README.md

 ## UX

 To create a sleek look and a homogeneous experience for the user I used the colors grey, white and black consistently throughout the project.
-For a little bit of color I styled certain buttons in orange and the delete/remove buttons in red.
+For a little bit of color I styled certain buttons in orange.
+For an inuitive user experience I colored the delete/remove buttons in red.

+I chose Arial as the primary font because of clear and timeless design.

 In order to create an easy and intuitive user experience I designed the website in a way where it is simple for the user to use.